Miscellaneous

 Various reconstruction algorithms support projection data and reconstruction volume masks.
 These behave as follows.

 The projection data elements corresponding to locations with SinogramMask value 0.0 will be ignored during the reconstruction.
-Similarly, the reconstruction data elements corresponding to locations with ReconstructionMask value 0.0 will be ignored during the reconstruction, and their values will be preserved.
-(Mostly, see note on constraints below.)
+Similarly, the reconstruction data elements corresponding to locations with ReconstructionMask value 0.0 will be ignored during the reconstruction, and their values will be preserved (mostly, see notes below).

 The algorithm will behave as if the rows and columns corresponding to the masked voxels and projection data elements have been removed from the projection matrix entirely.
 In other words, it will iteratively try to match the projection of the non-masked voxels to the non-masked projection data elements.